BenMejedAmen/Plants-Disease-Classification/README.md

 - Using FastAPI and TF Serve, which use stored models to handle HTTP requests.

-- Build a website with reactjs that can predict affected plant categories.
+- Create a website with reactjs that can predict affected plant categories.

 # Démo du projet
 https://drive.google.com/file/d/1Fx04Eju2FVqS6ZQ79fYgidGrX49pNCvO/view?usp=share_link